zeeshan2k2/Youtube-playlist-to-mp3/README.md

 3. copy main-for-windows.py or main-for-pac.py code and make sure the packages are installed.

-4. change the path in line 82 -- (os.chdir("paste your downloads folder path here")  (for mac os)
+4. for mac os script change the path in line 82 -- (os.chdir("paste your downloads folder path here")

-5. change the path in line 86 -- (os.chdir("paste your downloads folder path here")  (for windows)
+5. for windows script change the path in line 86 -- (os.chdir("paste your downloads folder path here")

 save all the files mentioned above in a folder(i.e adguard.crx, your version of chromedriver and the script file).